My Love Is Pink: Reception

 The Sugababes performing live during the Change Tour in 2008.

 The song received mixed reviews from critics, who were ambivalent towards its composition.
 Thomas H Green of The Daily Telegraph described it as "belligerently fizzing pop".
 Alexis Petridis of The Guardian labelled the track as "propulsive" and regarded it as a classy example of the group's "trademark clever, referential pop".
 Victoria Segal of The Times described "My Love Is Pink" as indestructible, and wrote that it confirms the group's status as "the bionic band".
 Lauren Murphy of Entertainment Ireland characterised it as one of the album's "sense-stirring tracks", while BBC's Tom Young praised the track as "sassy and Girls Aloud-like".
 According to Leon McDermott of The Sunday Herald, the song "jumps and squelches with its sassy brio".
 A critic from The Liverpool Daily Post & Echo considered it one of the album's highlights.

 However, the song's lyrics were a focal point for criticism.
 Andy Gill of The Independent dismissed it as a "euphemism too far", while Keith Bruce of The Sunday Herald called the song "lyrically awful".
 Gavin Martin of the Daily Mirror described it a "frisky but a pale reflection of past G.A.Y. disco glories".
 Hot Press magazine's Pete Murphy felt that the song was a let-down and called it "standard dancefloor fodder veneered with a patina of urban and/or Afro-Caribbean sophistication".
 A writer for The Scotsman stated that regarded the song as "another of those anonymous, mass-produced party hits sung by a faceless rent-a-vocalist".
-Upon its release as a single, "My Love Is Pink" peaked at number five on the UK Commercial Pop Club chart, and number 51 on the Slovakian Singles Chart.
+Upon its release as a single, "My Love Is Pink" peaked at number five on the UK Commercial Pop Club chart, and number 51 on the Slovak Singles Chart.